Part 4 of the Surviving Bipolar series.

 Who Am I?

-Who am I?
-No one, really.
-I’m a single man in my forties trying to “keep it between the ditches,” as one of my friends would say.
+I’m just a single guy in my fifties trying to “keep it between the ditches,” as one of my friends would say.

-I’m not an insightful oracle or guru, and I don’t have any mental health training.
-No, all I can share with you is my own experiences and the lessons I’ve learned about living with mental illness.
+I’m not an insightful oracle or guru, and don’t have any mental health training.
+What I can share is based on my own experiences and the lessons I’ve learned about living with mental illness.
 Hopefully, it will be the start to finding the answers you need.

 Running From Everything